SPRING 2025

 “The actor must crave insecurity, the unknown, the uncharted boundaries of imagination, because traveling along that edge leads to the promised land of creativity.” - Kristin Linklater

 How would you communicate differently if you were able to finally quiet that inner critic?
 Overcome your fear of judgment?
 Dissipate that cloud of anxious thinking?
-Speaking up and sharing your ideas can feel so challenging when fight-or-flight has hijacked the body.

-This 2-day workshop is designed to help you befriend The Fear and reconnect with your authentic self so that you may confidently embrace spontaneous moments and speak from a place of inspiration and clarity.
+Let your impulses soar and your creativity flourish in this unique and empowering workshop.
+This 2-day experience is designed to help you befriend fear and reconnect with your authentic self so that you may confidently embrace on-the-spot moments and speak from a place of inspiration and clarity.

 Voice, Body, Shakespeare